Introduction to Bulk Electrolysis

 Three-electrode controlled potential electrolysis is best suited for processes that require selective oxidation, or where it is important to avoid over-oxidising the products.
 The use of three electrodes is advantageous in electrocatalytic oxidation, where the substrate has a slightly higher redox potential than the catalyst .

 In constant current electrolysis (CCE), also known as amperostatic/galvanostatic electrolysis, the current is held constant by an amperostat until an indicator signals the completion of the analytical reaction.

 Two electrode constant current electrolysis

-With just two electrodes, a working electrode and a counter electrode, it is not possible to determine the potential at the working electrode, because both electrodes’ potentials vary during the reaction.
-Due to the simplicity of the two-electrode setup combined with the fact that a potentiostat is not necessary, however, this method is widely adopted by organic chemists for electrosynthesis.
-A cheap and easily available power supply that utilises direct current, such as DC power sources routinely used for portable electronic devices, can be utilised for two-electrode CCE .
+With just two electrodes, a working electrode, and a counter electrode - it is not possible to determine the potential at the working electrode.
+This is because both electrodes’ potentials vary during the reaction.
+It is also due to the simplicity of the two-electrode setup, combined with the fact that a potentiostat is not necessary.
+However, this method is widely adopted by organic chemists for electrosynthesis.
+For two-electrode CCE, you can use a cheap and easily available power supply that utilises direct current, such as the DC power sources commonly used for portable electronic devices. .

 Three electrode constant current electrolysis

-In three electrode constant current electrolysis, a potentiostat maintains a constant cell current between the working electrode and the counter electrode.
-It does this by changing the cell potential, including the potentials of both the working and counter electrodes.
+In three-electrode constant-current electrolysis, a potentiostat maintains a constant cell current between the working electrode and the counter electrode.
+It does this by changing the cell potential, including the potential of both the working and counter electrodes.
 The potential of the working electrode is monitored relative to the reference electrode throughout the course of the reaction, but the reference electrode has no influence on the control function.
-As a result, this mode of electrolysis can also be referred to as constant current electrolysis with potentiometric analysis.
+As a result, this mode of electrolysis is often referred to as constant current electrolysis with potentiometric analysis.

 With a constant current over time, there is no need to integrate the current-time curve, making it very quick to analyse the data using the basic relationship between charge, current, and time.